 I hope you’ve found this article useful, I have included a link to the projector below in case you want to check the current price on Amazon, direct from the official Epson store.

 I've included some settings below from a calibrated projector.
 I can't take full credit for taking measurements, but a helpful chap shared them on AVForums after calibrating his so I have shared them here for you to try.
-I have used them on my own projector, other than reducing the lamp brightness from high to eco and think they're a good improvement on out of the box settings.

 If you have any questions, please leave a comment below.